-The selection of the two FEED contractors through this RFP will be based on a multi-criteria evaluation to determine the best overall value to North Atlantic.
+The selection of the FEED contractor through this RFP will be based on a multi-criteria evaluation to determine the best overall value to North Atlantic.
 The proposals will be evaluated by an evaluation committee against the following criteria (not necessarily listed in order of importance, unless weightings are specified):

-- Technical Capability and Solution (Technology Merit): Evaluation of the proposed LOHC technology and design approach.
-This includes the efficiency and reliability of the hydrogenation/dehydrogenation process, the maturity of the technology (proven track record vs. novel approach), and how well the proposed design can meet the specific project requirements (capacity, safety, operability w.r.t wind power without energy storage).
-Bidders offering a robust, proven technology with clear advantages (e.g., higher hydrogen storage density, lower energy consumption, etc.) will be rated highly. - Execution Plan and Schedule: The quality and credibility of the bidder's FEED execution plan.
+- Technical Capability and Solution (Technology Merit): Evaluation of the proposed HGP and LOHC facilities BoP, OSBL and Offsites areas and design approach.
+This includes the efficiency and reliability of the design, the proven track record, novel approach, and how well the proposed design can meet the specific project requirements (capacity, safety, operability w.r.t wind power without energy storage).
+Bidders offering a robust, proven solutions with clear advantages (e.g., lower energy consumption, etc.) will be rated highly.

+- Execution Plan and Schedule: The quality and credibility of the bidder's FEED execution plan.
 This covers the proposed schedule (e.g. can the FEED be completed within the required timeframe?), the adequacy of the project team (skills and experience of key personnel), resource allocation, and the approach to managing the FEED work (including interface management and risk mitigation).
-A realistic schedule and a well-structured plan indicating a clear path to deliverables will score well.

-- Experience and Track Record: The bidder's experience with projects of similar nature and scale.
-This includes successful completion of FEED and EPF for related process plants (especially hydrogen-related or chemical process facilities).
-The expertise in LOHC or hydrogen technologies, and general engineering performance demonstrated in past projects, will be considered.
+A realistic schedule and a well-structured plan indicating a clear path to deliverables will score well. - Experience and Track Record: The bidder's experience with projects of similar nature and scale.
+This includes successful completion of FEED and EPC/M for related process plants (especially hydrogen-related or chemical process facilities).
+The expertise in LOHC and related hydrogen technologies, and general engineering performance demonstrated in past projects, will be considered.
 Client references or performance on past projects (if known to North Atlantic or provided in the proposal) will also influence this criterion. - Commercial Offer: The competitiveness and completeness of the Commercial Proposal.
 A key factor is the lump sum price for FEED services - North Atlantic will evaluate whether it is reasonable and within budget expectations.
 However, the lowest price will not automatically win; price will be considered in relation to the overall value and quality offered.
-The proposed payment schedule, any exceptions to contract terms, and any cost-saving offers for the EPF/EPC phase (if provided) will also be taken into account. - Life-Cycle Considerations: Though the immediate selection is for FEED, North Atlantic will consider the implications of each bidder's proposal on the overall project life-cycle.
-This includes the anticipated capital and operating costs of the final facility (from the provided technology and initial cost estimates), the ease of implementation (construction and startup considerations), and long-term operability/maintainability.
+The proposed payment schedule, any exceptions to contract terms, and any cost-saving offers for the EPC phase (if provided) will also be taken into account. - Life-Cycle Considerations: Though the immediate selection is for FEED, North Atlantic will consider the implications of each bidder's proposal on the overall project life-cycle.
+This includes the anticipated capital and operating costs of the final facility (from the provided design and initial cost estimates), the ease of implementation (construction and startup considerations), and long-term operability/maintainability.
 A proposal that might have a higher FEED cost but leads to a significantly more economical or lower-risk project execution could be favored. - Compliance and Quality of Proposal: The degree to which the bidder's proposal adheres to the RFP instructions.
 A well-organized, clearly written, and complete proposal that addresses all requirements is essential.
 Proposals that contain ambiguities, omissions, or deviations without explanation may be scored lower.
-The responsiveness during the RFP process (such as timely clarification questions and professional communication) will also reflect the bidder's commitment and competence. - Safety and ESG (Environmental, Social, Governance): The emphasis the bidder places on safety in design and their track record for safety in engineering projects.
-Additionally, North Atlantic may consider the bidder's corporate commitment to sustainability and any innovative ideas to minimize the environmental footprint of the project (for instance, energy optimization in the process, use of waste heat, recyclability of the LOHC material, etc.).
+The responsiveness during the RFP process (such as timely clarification questions and professional communication) will also reflect the bidder's commitment and competence.

+- Safety and ESG (Environmental, Social, Governance): The emphasis the bidder places on safety in design and their track record for safety in engineering projects.
+Additionally, North Atlantic may consider the bidder's corporate commitment to sustainability and any innovative ideas to minimize the environmental footprint of the project (for instance, energy optimization in the process, use of waste heat, etc.).
 While these may not be primary selection criteria, a strong safety culture and alignment with North Atlantic's ESG values can distinguish a proposal.